 The BIRD Foundation promotes collaborations between U.S. and Israeli companies in various technological fields for the purpose of joint product development.
 In addition to providing conditional grants of up to $1 million for approved projects, the Foundation assists by working with companies to identify potential strategic partners and facilitate introductions.

 Projects submitted to the BIRD Foundation are reviewed by evaluators appointed by the National Institute of Standards and Technology (NIST) of the U.S. Department of Commerce, and the Israel Innovation Authority.

 The ten projects approved by the Board of Governors are in addition to the 1000 projects which the BIRD Foundation has approved for funding during its 43-year history.
 To date, BIRD’s total investment in joint projects is over $350 million, helping to generate direct and indirect sales of more than $10 billion.

 The projects approved include:

 Dr. Amiram Appelbaum, Chief Scientist at the Ministry of Economy and Industry, Chairman of the Israel Innovation Authority and co-Chairman of BIRD’s Board of Governors said: “The U.S. is Israel’s major partner for innovation.
-We are proud that our collaboration with the BIRD Foundation has seen such spectacular successes over the decades and resulted in groundbreaking technological innovations offered by both Israeli and U.S recipients of the grant.
-We are confident that their innovative solutions in the varying fields will prove vital for the population worldwide.
-We are also calling on additional companies to submit their innovations for this program and be instrumental in finding cutting edge solutions to the global challenges we are all facing.”
+We are proud that our collaboration with the BIRD Foundation has seen such spectacular successes over the decades, which resulted in groundbreaking technological innovations offered by both Israeli and U.S. recipients of the grant.
+We wish much success to the winning teams and companies and look forward to the amazing changes they will make for the benefit of the population worldwide.

 About the BIRD Foundation